 outbreak policy to learn more about how we handle communicable disease outbreaks at our hospitals.

-It is a joint decision made by UHN – with our Infection Prevention and Control (IPAC) team – and Toronto Public Health.
-IPAC works collaboratively with Occupational Health to obtain essential information to understand if there is an outbreak.
+It is a joint decision made by UHN – with our Infection Prevention and Control (IPAC) and Occupational Health teams – and Toronto Public Health.

 For all outbreaks